Overview of Cardiopulmonary Testing

 Pulmonary Function Test

-Pulmonary Function Tests, or PFTS, are very common tests and are noninvasive.
+Pulmonary Function Tests (PFTS), are very common tests and are noninvasive.
 This test is able to measure the lung volume, gas exchange, lung capacity, and rates of flow.
 The information that is collected during this test will help your physician to know what treatment may be necessary.
 This test can be done on anyone, even if you think you are healthy.
 This test can help your physician to diagnose your breathing problems.
 It can test for: allergies, asbestosis, chronic lung conditions, infections, etc. There are no real risks to the test.
 Some people may experience an asthma attack, coughing, dizziness, shortness of breath, etc. You may feel tired after the test and you will have time to rest afterwards.
 Your physician will discuss your test results with you upon completion.

 A spirometry test is very common and will show how much air you inhale, how much air you exhale, and how quickly you are able to do it.
-This test can be used to diagnose: COPD, asthma, bronchitis, pulmonary fibrosis, or bronchitis.
+This test can be used to diagnose: Chronic Obstructive Pulmonary Disease (COPD), asthma, bronchitis, pulmonary fibrosis, or bronchitis.
 If you have already been diagnosed with a chronic lung problem, then this test may be administered to see how well your medications are working.
 In some cases, the test is done prior to surgery to make sure that your lungs are ready for the stress.
 You will want to wear loose clothing that will not interfere with your breathing.
 You will be asked to breathe into a tube on a machine.
 The machine is called a spirometer.
 Listen carefully to the instructions that are given to you.

 Plethysmography is a pulmonary function test that will see how much air is left into your lungs are you breathe out and how much air is in your lungs when you breathe in.
 This will show your physician how well your lungs are working and how they can help you feel better.
 They will use your test results to see what the standards are and what you are usually at.
 Your physician will keep up with your test results to decide when there will be a necessary change in treatment.
 This test may also be used to see if you are able to tolerate any procedures.
 Any of these lung function tests can be used individually or together to get a better picture of your health.

-An EKG or an electrocardiogram is used to record signals in the heart.
+An EKG is used to record signals in the heart.
 This test is painless.
 This test is used to diagnose various problems with the heart that may also be leading to a variety of lung problems.
 Most people will also complain of shortness of breath in cases with their heart.
 There are no risks with this test.
 You may experience a slight discomfort when the bandages are removed.
 Your physician is looking for a consistent heart beat and if this proves to be irregular, it is a sign that there is an inadequate oxygen supply to the heart.

 Nitrogen Washout Test